rightson/p4env/README.md

     * Ubuntu 16.04 (and higher)
     * a workspace for placing P4 source code for compiling

-### Suggestion
+### Suggestions

-This script is good for running in a clean VM or docker.
+It would be better to run this utility in a clean VM or docker.

 It's not recommended to run on your daily working OS since it will install a lot of packages that are used for compiling P4 components.